 The Town of Davidson is committed to maintaining an economically diverse citizenry and providing affordable housing opportunities.
 Davidson's historic mix of people in all income levels and ages is fundamental to our community, so town government will encourage opportunities, services, and infrastructure that allow people of all means to live and work here.

-See the 2015 Income Limits for our Affordable Housing program (PDF).
+See the 2020 Income Limits for our Affordable Housing Program (PDF).

 2017 Housing Needs Assessment